“Of all my skills, none is more important than the ability to organize my time.”

 See pages 75-82 of The Musician’s Way for additional thoughts about breaks as well as descriptions of six restorative movements that invigorate practice.

 Most of all, take regular timeouts even when you don’t feel tired.
 Fatigue is a signal that you’ve reached or exceeded your limits.
 By pausing before fatigue arises, you enhance both your wellbeing and your learning.

 4. Keep Creative Goals in Mind

 You may also find that, by fueling your intention to practice, your fluency and learning efficiency increase.

 5. Sleep On It

 Just before you turn in for the night, review the next day’s practice goals.
-E.g., look at your practice sheet or some scores, and think about your objectives.
+You might look at your practice sheet or some scores, and think about your objectives.